 For the taxi driver: Eστιατόριο: Kουκουβάγια, Μέξη Χατζηγιάννη 2α

-The combination of Japanese and Peruvian cuisine known as Nikkei has become the latest gastronomic sensation to hit Athens and this hip and stylish resto-bar in the upmarket district of Kolonaki, was the first to open its doors in 2015.
+The combination of Japanese and Peruvian cuisine known as Nikkei has become one of the latest gastronomic sensations to hit Athens with their hip and stylish resto-bar in the upmarket district of Kolonaki.
 Proving it has what it takes to stick around, head chef, Thanos Stasinos presents a well-balanced menu of Peruvian cuisine paired with sophisticated Japanese flavours with dishes designed to share, such as the pachamanca chicken with oyster sauce, lime and fava.
 The sensational cocktail list sets off the menu and atmosphere.
-Nikkei moves to its outdoor venue during the summer months, also in Kolonaki.
 Open Tue – Sat 8:00pm – 2:00am.
 Bookings recommended.
 T. +30 210 723 9366

 Address: 10 Xanthippou St, Kolonaki (Dexameni Square)